-The next day we headed to breakfast at the restaurant and can I just say AESTHETICS (or whatever the cool kids of Instagram call very nice looking, IG worthy spaces), the interior of the restaurant is so beautiful and features a lot of earthy tones, leather, egg shell light fixtures, woven backets, tree trunks… it’s really a beautiful space, it was then that I took notice of the common nature theme in the interiors of the bar, the souvenir shop and the restaurant.
+The next day we headed to breakfast at the restaurant and can I just say AESTHETICS (or whatever the cool kids of Instagram call very nice looking, IG worthy spaces), the interior of the restaurant is so beautiful and features a lot of earthy tones, leather, egg shell light fixtures, woven backets, tree trunk tables… it’s really a beautiful space, it was then that I took notice of the common nature theme in the interiors of the bar, the souvenir shop and the restaurant.
 And then there was the food.
 Honestly, at this point in my life, I just want every travel establishment to take it’s breakfast buffet as seriously as Kalahari Anib Lodge does.
 Let me just say it was not your regular bacon, egg and toast joint.
 Breakfast was an assortment of fruit (fresh and dried), nuts and seeds, cereals, warm and cold meats, jams, bread, muffins… OPTIONS.
 Needless to say, I was a very happy chappy.

 We returned to the lodge spent and, for me, very sunburnt because I decided to wear a tank top and not put on sunscreen (SMDH).
 We just lounged by the pool the rest of the afternoon until dinner.
 Dinner is a N$360 three-course buffet, which can seem a tad bit expensive but man, it was so worth it.
 Fortunately, we made use of our Gondwana cards to get 50% discount on accommodation, 25% off dinner and 25% off activities (like e-biking).
 The food was top notch, with plenty of options, freshness and flavour.
 The perfect ending to our short stay.
 Kalahari Anib Lodge definitely gets my nod.